jeffminnear/portfolio-iro/_portfolio/do-tell.md

 title: Do-Tell
 thumbnail-path: "/img/do-tell-bitwolf.png"
 short-description: An analytics tracker for web apps
+feature-img: "img/rainbow.jpg"

 ---
 ###Summary

-Do-Tell is an analytics tracker application built in Rails.
+Do-Tell is an analytics tracker built in Rails.
 Users can register their web application and monitor the frequency and distribution of any events they specify.

 As a student, I wanted to learn the fundamentals of back-end web development and create a project that could communicate with other applications.